CoreClinicalSciences/TransportHealthShiny/README.md

 ## Folders organization

-While different projects will require its own specific organizations, it is important to establish a common template.
-The minimum organization of folder structures will include the following:
+While different projects will require its own specific organization, it is important to establish a common template as a minimum organization.
+The folder template will include:

 ```
 Folder Template